 Built-in operators

-Gelly has a number of built-in operators for arithmetic, comparison, and boolean logic.
+Gelly has several built-in operators for arithmetic, comparison, and boolean logic.

 Boolean logic